 The following are common reasons when superchlorination will likely be beneficial:

 Superchlorination and shocking are very similar because they both raise the levels of free chlorine, but they technically aren't the same.
 A pool shock raises the chlorine levels almost instantly to breakpoint chlorination, a very high level that's designed to eliminate chloramines and other harmful microorganisms.
-The superchlorinate feature raises chlorine levels gradually and at a much lower concentration, especially if your generator is already operating at 50% or higher of it's maximum output.
+The superchlorinate feature raises chlorine levels gradually and at a lower concentration, especially if your generator is already operating at 50% or higher of it's maximum output.

 The idea of a shock is a quick fix to give the chlorine and generator a boost to get back on top of the germ-fighting game.
 You will find that once you have truly shocked your pool to breakpoint chlorination, the generator will keep things running smoothly at the correct chlorine output.
 We often recommend a pool shock during springtime pool opening just for this reason.